-If you open an account in the program described in this Brochure, you will pay us an asset-based MSSB Fee, as described above.
-This "wrap fee" covers MSSB investment advisory services, custody of securities, trade execution through MSSB, as well as compensation to any Financial Advisor.
-You also pay the separate Overlay Manager and Sub-Manager fees, (including any applicable MSSB Overlay Manager fees and GIS in Select UMA Sub-Manager fees) which cover the services of those entities.
+If you open an account in one of the programs described in this Brochure, you will pay us an asset-based fee for our services including, where applicable, custody of securities and trade execution through MSSB.
 The program fees do not cover:

-- the costs of investment management fees and other expenses charged by mutual funds and ETFs (see below for more details) - "mark-ups," "mark-downs," and dealer spreads (A) that MSSB or its affiliates may receive when acting as principal in certain transactions where permitted by law or (B) that other broker-dealers may receive when acting as principal in certain transactions effected through MSSB and/or its affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through MSSB or its affiliates - MSSB account establishment or maintenance fees for its IRAs and Versatile Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time) - account closing/transfer costs - processing fees or - certain other costs or charges that may be imposed by third parties (including, among other things, odd-lot differentials, transfer taxes, foreign custody fees, exchange fees, supplemental transaction fees, regulatory fees and other fees or taxes that may be imposed pursuant to law).
+- the costs of investment management fees and other expenses charged by funds (see below for more details) - "mark-ups," "mark-downs," and dealer spreads that (A) we or our affiliates may receive when acting as principal in certain transactions where permitted by law or (B) other broker-dealers may receive when acting as principal in certain transactions effected through us and/or our affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through us or our affiliates - MSSB account establishment or maintenance fees for IRAs and Versatile Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time) - account closing/transfer costs - processing fees or certain other costs or charges that may be imposed by third parties (including, among other things, odd-lot differentials, transfer taxes, foreign custody fees, exchange fees, supplemental transaction fees, regulatory fees and other fees or taxes that may be imposed pursuant to law).